-Venezuela's Guaido to return home on Tuesday afternoon: press team
+Venezuela's Guaido returns home on Tuesday afternoon after international tour

 Maduro calls Guaido a puppet of Washington, which has implemented a broad sanctions program against the ruling Socialist Party in an effort to force him from power.

-Venezuela’s economic collapse under Maduro has led nearly 5 people citizens to migrate, creating a migration crisis in nearby Latin American nations.
+Venezuela’s economic collapse under Maduro has led nearly 5 million people to emigrate, creating a migration crisis in nearby Latin American nations.

-Reporting by Caracas newsroom
+Reporting by Caracas newsroom; Editing by Marguerita Choy